Jiwon-Han1/UKIDSSxIRAC/Making a Dataset.md

 - **WISE**
   - [Search by Position (Multi-Object)](https://irsa.ipac.caltech.edu/applications/wise/?__action=layout.showDropDown&)
-  - The file must be in **IPAC table file** format, which is ASCII text with headers explaining the type of data in each column, separated by vertical bars.
+  - Submit the **IPAC table file**, which is ASCII text with headers explaining the type of data in each column, separated by vertical bars.
   - Detailed guide: <https://irsa.ipac.caltech.edu/onlinehelp/wise/#id=searching.byTable>
   - <img width="293" alt="image" src="https://github.com/Jiwon-Han1/UKIDSSxWISE/assets/147721921/420b630a-e848-4dce-86a7-a54a1e8a10d4">